TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-charts/tyk-control-plane-chart.md

 #### Tyk MDCB HTTP Port

-The HTTP port for Tyk MDCB can be configurable via the `tyk-mdcb.mdcb.httpPort` field.
+The HTTP port for Tyk MDCB is configurable via the `tyk-mdcb.mdcb.httpPort` field.
-This port lets MDCB allow standard HTTP request like health check.
+This port enables MDCB to accept standard HTTP requests, such as health checks.

 It also defines the path for liveness and readiness probes.
 It is used to set `TYK_MDCB_HTTPPORT` in MDCB 2.6.0+ or `TYK_MDCB_HEALTHCHECKPORT` in MDCB 2.5.x or prior.